 – David Stephens, The Garden

-By no means do I profess knowledge of a magical worldview that applies universally to all childhood gardeners grown to adulthood (funneled through chaos), or to even a few.
-While this exploration was first set aside, I had to get far more personal – with myself.
-I needed to pass through several stages of realization and in the process weather a considerable number of life’s challenges.
-Were it not for the close comfort of the garden, grounding my connection to the Earthly home, these sensations that propel me back in time – sometimes sprung upon me without warning like the myriad, pernicious spines of a thistle – would be far more frightening indeed.
+By no means do I profess knowledge of a magical worldview that applies universally to all childhood gardeners grown to adulthood (while being funneled through chaos or not), or to even a few.
+Since this exploration was first set aside, I had to get far more personal with myself, weather a few more of life’s challenges, and discuss some of the more painful aspects of this journey with family members – which in some cases did not go well.
+Were it not for the close comfort of the garden, grounding my connection to the Earthly home, the reminiscence that compels this reach back in time – sometimes sprung upon me like the myriad, pernicious spines of a thistle – would be far more frightening indeed.